bartlomiej94/teylor-app/README.md

-To run the project first run `npm run install` followed by `npm run start`.
+To run the project first run `npm install` followed by `npm run start`.
 To run tests run `npm run test`.

 For the best experience I recommend using this app in mobile view.